Every person I know risks fastening their identity to the wrong thing.

 For those who are led by the Spirit of God are the children of God….the Spirit you received brought about your adoption to sonship…we are God’s children…heirs of God. – Romans 8:14-16

 Leaders hitch their identity to any number of implements.

 - Approval – Do they like me?
 Will they still like me?

 - Comparison – So, what difference are you making?

 - That Would Be “It” – If we had that car, that house, that vacation to post on Facebook…

 For me?
 It was approval.

-Better for me to play to an audience of One for approval.
-Much more grace to be had there!
+It’s better for me to play to an audience of One for approval.
+There’s much more grace to be had there!

 You are my Son, whom I love; with you I am well pleased. – Matthew 3:17